-1. Academic Regulations.
+- 1. Academic Regulations.
 Faculty members must become familiar with the Academic Regulations.
-When changes are made to the Regulations, faculty are notified and the updated Regulations are made available through the Institute's website.

-2. Regularity and Promptness.
+When changes are made to the Regulations, faculty are notified and the updated Regulations are made available through the Institute's website. - 2.
+Regularity and Promptness.
 Faculty are expected to meet their classes regularly and promptly at the times and places scheduled.
 They are expected to dismiss classes promptly when the bell rings terminating the period.
 Faculty may not cancel a class of their own volition.
 If circumstances prevent a class from meeting, the class should be rescheduled, in accordance with Academic Regulations.
-If prevented by any reason from meeting his or her class, the faculty member should inform the Department Head as soon as practicable.

-3. Office Hours.
+If prevented by any reason from meeting his or her class, the faculty member should inform the Department Head as soon as practicable. - 3.
+Office Hours.
 Faculty are expected to make themselves available for consultation with students.
 Each faculty member will set regular office hours, consistent with departmental policies and General Order 1, post a schedule on his or her office door, and make provisions to schedule appointments with cadets who cannot meet during the posted office hours.

-4. Reading and Returning of Student Papers.
-Cadet papers and tests should be graded and returned as soon as possible.
-If more urgent demands intervene, the faculty should make the return of papers his or her first priority upon completion of his or her other business.

-5. Reporting of Grades.
+- 4. Evaluation and Return of Cadet Work.
+Cadet work should be graded and returned to the cadet as soon as possible.
+In order to provide accurate and timely feedback regarding cadet performance, all faculty are required to post grades promptly, for all assignments, using the Institute Course Management System (Canvas). - 5.
+Reporting of Grades.
 Reports for each grading period should reach the Registrar's Office by the announced deadline, normally 72 hours following the close of the grading period.